 Court convicts 6 journalists of “membership in terrorist group” while acquitting all 11 defendants of the “coup” charge in the indictment

-The long-running case into 11 former columnists and editors of the Zaman newspaper, closed down in 2016 through a statutory decree, came to an end on July 6.
-The trial court convicted six of the journalists standing trial of “membership in a terrorist organization” while acquitting five of the defendants.
+The long-running trial of 11 former columnists and editors of the Zaman newspaper, closed down in 2016 through a statutory decree, came to an end on July 6, 2018, when the trial court convicted six of the journalists of “membership in a terrorist organization” while acquitting five of the defendants.

 The 13th High Criminal Court of Istanbul acquitted columnists Lale Sarıibrahimoğlu, Nuriye Ural, İhsan Dağı, editor Mehmet Özdemir and lawyer Orhan Kemal Cengiz of all charges.